goharbor/website/docs/administration/configuring-replication/create-replication-rules.md

    ![Replication filters](../../../img/replication-rule3.png)

    * **Name**: Replicate resources with a given name by entering an artifact name or fragment.
    * **Tag**: Replicate resources with a given tag by entering a tag name or fragment.
+You can also specify matching/excluding for this filter.
    * **Label**: Replicate resources with a given label by using the drop-down menu to select from the available labels.
+You can also specify matching/excluding for this filter.
-   * **Resource**: Replicate artifacts, charts, or both.
+   * **Resource**: Replicate images, charts, artifacts or all.
+Artifacts contain images and other OCI compatible resources.

    The name filter and tag filters support the following patterns: